afraenkel/DSC180B-DS-Capstone/assignments/06-viz.md

 of project output.

--   If the visual presentation is your primary output, then it must RUBRIC:XXXXXXX.
+-   If the visual presentation is your primary output, then it must address your intended audience using the best practices laid in the lectures in 'effective communication' and 'scientific writing'.
 In this case, the report turned in with the project artifact will consist of a basic summary of the process and results.

 -   If the visual presentation is your secondary output, then it can merely provide a visual hook and summary for the project to a